Gronis/OpenEcs/README.md

     Actor(int health, std::string name){// |
         add<Health>(health);//             |
         add<Name>(name);//                 |
-        //Make sure to add any required components.
+        //Make sure to add all required components.
         //If any required component is not added,
         //this will cause a runtime assertion failure